zheng-wang/irontest/README.md

 ```

 #### Create Test Case Outline
-First of all, create a test case by right clicking on a folder in the tree and selecting Create Test Case.
+First of all, create the (empty) test case by right clicking on a folder in the tree and selecting Create Test Case.
 Give it a name.
 The test case edit view shows as below.

 ![New Test Case](screenshots/integrated-soap-testing/new-test-case.png)